MediaSFU/MediaSFU_SDK_Flutter/README.md

 ///
 /// This widget displays a personalized welcome message and includes a button to proceed to the session.
 ///
-/// **Note:** Ensure this widget is passed to [MediasfuGenericOptions] only when you intend to use a custom pre-join page.
+/// **Note:** Ensure this widget is passed to [MediasfuWebinarOptions] only when you intend to use a custom pre-join page.

 // Uncomment the following lines to use a custom pre-join page